Skip to main content

 The endpoint that returns a list is nice to have if the merchant has many QR codes in the same location.
 It will make printing easier.

-Here is a sequence diagram that showcases how to use the merchant callback QR:
+Here is a sequence diagram that showcases how to use the merchant callback QR code feature:

 Personal QR exchange endpoint